fvrrrn/msi-meg-coreliquid-s360/README.md

 A simple linux driver for MSI MEG Coreliquid S360 AIO watercooling

-Having unsuccessfully tried to use liquidctl (https://github.com/liquidctl/liquidctl) to drive my MSI MEG coreliquid AIO watercooling under linux (specificaly Debian 12), I decided to buid mine.
+Having unsuccessfully tried to use liquidctl (https://github.com/liquidctl/liquidctl) to drive my MSI MEG coreliquid AIO watercooling under linux (specifically Debian 12), I decided to build mine.
 I don't care about the display on this AIO, I just want it to react to CPU temperature.
-I only allow 4 predefined modes to make the link between temperature and fan and pump speed:
+I only allow 5 predefined modes to make the link between temperature and fan and pump speed:
     SILENT = 0,
     BALANCE = 1,